onap/dcaegen2/docs/sections/tls_enablement.rst

 This external TLS support doesn't influence ONAP internal traffic which is protected by certificates issued by AAF's CertMan.
 External TLS Support was introduced in k8splugin 3.1.0.

+From k8splugin 3.4.1 when external TLS is enabled (use_external_tls=true), keystores contain only certificates from CMPv2.
+Keystores issued by CertMan have appended extension .bak and are unused.

 1. Certificate setup:

    To create certificate artifacts, AAF CertService must obtain the certificate details.
 Common name and list of Subject Alternative Names (SANs) are set in blueprint as described in step 3.